In Buyology brand consultant and author Martin Lindstrom introduces and explains the emerging field of neuromarketing.

 For example, red Ferrari, Nascar cars and cowboy images all can easily remind people of smoking even without any logo on them because of the already existing association we have between them and the cigarette brands that latched onto them.

-The interesting thing in these cases is that the messages went down unfiltered into people’s brain.
+The interesting thing in these cases is that the messages went down unfiltered into people’s brains.

 Since they weren’t rationally aware of the advertising, their “defenses” against advertisement and cigarettes weren’t activated at all.